 - Clippings, Option #2: De-acidifying via sprays and dips.

 - Entire newspapers: To protect newspapers from light, dust and critters, store them as flat as you can in archival boxes.
 The best boxes have a full depth lid to keep out dust, and a drop front to make it easy to remove the bottom paper.
 Try to find a box as close in size as possible to the newspapers you want to protect.
 If you’re feeling adventurous, you can create inserts from archival board to customize the interior size of the box.
 Important!
 Make a list of the contents of each box so you don’t have to paw through them to find out what’s in there.

-More information on newspaper preservation:
+Handy-dandy links to more information on newspaper preservation:

 - Preserving Newspapers (Library of Congress)

-- Hints for Preserving Family Collections (NEDCC)
+- Caring for Private and Family Collections (NEDCC)